logicalclocks/feature-store-api/docs/hopsworksai/azure/aks_acr_integration.md

 * Azure Kubernetes Service Contributor Role

 !!! warning
-    You will also need to attach the Storage Blob Data Owner role to the managed identity, see [Creating and configuring a storage](getting_started.md#step-2-creating-and-configuring-a-storage)
+    You will also need to attach storage access permissions to the managed identity, see [Creating and configuring a storage](getting_started.md#step-2-creating-and-configuring-a-storage)

 Once finished the role assignments should look similar to the picture below.
 Note that hopsworks-stage is used as the resource group throughout the example setup.